 google-authenticator

-In your SmartPhone, open Google Authenticator app and tap the button with cross in bottom right side:
+From your smartphone, please open the Google Authenticator app and tap the button with a cross on the bottom right side.
+The appearance of this button may change:

 Google Authenticator add code